partic2/pwart/README.md

 Non-trapping Float-to-int Conversions (For performance, the behavior depend on the host.)

-Bulk Memory Operations(currently only implement memory.copy, memory.fill)
+Bulk Memory Operations(Conditional Segment Initialization is not support yet.)

 Memory64(support i64 index, offset and align are still 32bit.)

+Reference types

 ### NOT Implemented

-Conditional Segment Initialization

 Fixed-width SIMD.

-Multiple memories and tables
+Multiple memories.

 ## Roadmap